CANDY-LINE/candy-red/README.md

 $ sudo /etc/init.d/hostname.sh && sudo reboot
 ```

-You can ignore `sudo: unable to resolve host raspberrypi` error messages.
+You can ignore `sudo: unable to resolve host raspberrypi` error message.

 ### Node-RED home

-The Node-RED home path, where flow files are placed, is set to `$(npm root -g)/candy-red/.node-red/`.
+The Node-RED home path, where flow files are placed, is found at `$(npm root -g)/candy-red/.node-red/`.

 # Development